 Where should I stay in Geneva for the first time?

-Cité – Old Town is the best area to stay in Geneva for first-timers because it is the most convenient location and it has a widest range of accommodations for all budget travelers.
-If you stay here, you will be located in the heart of action, within walking to many tourist attractions, as well as many restaurants, bars, and shops.
+CitĂ© – Old Town is the best area to stay in Geneva for first-timers because due to its central location.
+If you stay here, you will be located in the heart of action, within walking to many tourist attractions, as well as some of the city’s finest restaurants, bars, and shops.

 How long should I stay in Geneva?